PotassiumIon/facebook_scraper/README.md

 Select all the code in the diolog box that appears

-Paste the copied text into a input.txt file
+Paste the copied text into the input.html file in the root folder of the project

 In your terminal, navigate to the root folder of this project